Try the Full Power of Brosix with 10% lifetime discount!

 Unfortunately, neither Skype nor Slack offer particularly reassuring safety protocols.

-Slack doesn’t use end-to-end encryption, which is a must if you’re looking for an app that protects your data.
+Slack doesn’t use end-to-end encryption, which is a must if you’re looking for a messaging app that protects your data.
 End-to-end encryption protocols prevent anyone (even the app owners) from viewing your conversations.
-This should mean that even in the case they needed to, they wouldn’t be able to access your conversations since they are encrypted with a key that only you and your contact have.
+This should mean that even if they needed to, they wouldn’t be able to access your conversations since they are encrypted with a key that only you and your contact have.

 Slack was hacked several times, perhaps most famously in 2015, in an event that prompted the app owners to roll out two-factor identification.